finix-payments/finix-flex-docs-generator/branded_markdown_docs/Finix.html.md

 ### Step 2: Include library

 To use tokenization.js you will first need to include the library on the webpage where you're hosting your form.
-Please include the script ta as demonstrated to the right.
+Please include the script tag as demonstrated to the right.

 <aside class="notice">